The Negro Motorist Green Book: Publishing history

 A few years after its publication ... white business has also recognized its [The Green Book's] value and it is now in use by the Esso Standard Oil Co., The American Automobile Assn. and its affiliate automobile clubs throughout the country, other automobile clubs, air lines, travel bureaus, travelers aid, libraries and thousands of subscribers.

-After Green's death in 1960, Alma Green and her staff took over responsibility for the publication.
+After Green died in 1960, Alma Green and her staff took over responsibility for the publication.

 By the start of the 1960s, the Green Book's market was beginning to erode.
 Even before the passage of the Civil Rights Act of 1964, African American civil rights activism was having the effect of lessening racial segregation in public facilities.
 An increasing number of middle class African Americans were beginning to question whether guides such as the Green Book were accommodating Jim Crow by steering black travelers to segregated businesses rather than encouraging them to push for equal access.
 Black-owned motels in remote locations off state highways lost customers to a new generation of integrated interstate motels located near freeway exits.
 The 1963 Green Book acknowledged that the activism of the civil rights movement had "widened the areas of public accommodations accessible to all", but it defended the continued listing of black-friendly businesses because "a family planning for a vacation hopes for one that is free of tensions and problems".

 The final edition was renamed, now called the Travelers' Green Book: 1966–67 International Edition: For Vacation Without Aggravation; it was the last to be published after the Civil Rights Act of 1964 made the guide effectively obsolete by outlawing racial discrimination in public accommodation.
 That edition included significant changes that reflected the post-Civil Rights Act outlook.
 As the new title indicated, it was no longer just for the Negro, nor solely for the motorist, as its publishers sought to widen its appeal.
 Although the content continued to proclaim its mission of highlighting leisure options for black travelers, the cover featured a drawing of a blonde Caucasian woman waterskiing—a sign of how, as Michael Ra-Shon Hall puts it, "the Green Book 'whitened' its surface and internationalized its scope, while still remaining true to its founding mission to ensure the security of African American travelers both in the U.S. and abroad".

 Representation in other media

 In the 2000s, academics, artists, curators, and writers exploring the history of African American travel in the United States during the Jim Crow era revived interest in the Green Book.
 The result has been a number of projects, books and other works referring to the Green Book.
-The book itself has acquired a high value as a collectors' item; a "partly perished" copy of the 1941 edition sold at auction in March 2015 for $22,500.
+The book itself has acquired a high value as a collector's item; a "partly perished" copy of the 1941 edition sold at auction in March 2015 for $22,500.
 Some examples are listed below.